T-Bird Rhythm

-T-Bird Rhythm is the fourth studio album by Texas-based blues rock band The Fabulous Thunderbirds, released in 1982.
+T-Bird Rhythm is the fourth studio album by Texas-based blues rock band the Fabulous Thunderbirds, released in 1982.
 The recording contains a mixture of covers and originals.
 Chrysalis dropped the band following the release of the album.

 Production

 The album was produced by Nick Lowe.
 A video was produced for "How Do You Spell Love?"

 Critical reception

 Robert Christgau wrote that "both sides open with fetchingly offhand ravers, Kim Wilson works his shoo-fly drawl for gumbo lilt, and the mysterious J. Miller contributes the irresistible 'You're Humbuggin' Me', which had me tearing through my Jimmy Reed records in a fruitless search for the original."
-The Globe and Mail wrote: "Jimmy Vaughan's guitar can make the hairs on the back of your neck stand on end, but the real genius of this band is vocalist and harmonica player Kim Wilson."
+The Globe and Mail wrote: "Jimmy Vaughan's [sic] guitar can make the hairs on the back of your neck stand on end, but the real genius of this band is vocalist and harmonica player Kim Wilson."
 The New York Times called T-Bird Rhythm "a rocking album that generates excitement without sounding like the work of fanatic blues revivalists," writing: "[It] should win this soulful and accomplished band some pop air play and long-overdue recognition.
 And it's a welcome change for Nick Lowe, whose productions had recently begun sounding a bit like a formula and washed out."